yuki-koyama/split-toning/README.md

 ![](./docs/menu.jpg)

-Once clicking the `Split-Toning` option, a node will be added to the current node tree.
+Once clicking the `Split Toning` option, a node will be added to the active node tree.
 The node can be linked to other nodes in a standard way.

 ![](./docs/node.jpg)